Left to right, starting at the back — The Count, the Professor, Lennartsson, Peo, Billie, Mira, Ulla and Pax.

 Two Guys and a Girl: Henrik and Glenn constantly believe that the other is the one Mira's in love with.
 She doesn't think too much about it herself.

 Villains Out Shopping: Villains are frequently seen engaged in harmless activities.
-This troper distinctly remembers 'the mutants' being out getting backrubs in one episode of either 5A or 5B, and The Count in VVS frequently plays with his Playmobil figures.
+In one episode 'the mutants' are out getting backrubs, and The Count in VVS frequently plays with his Playmobil figures.

 Word of God...: ...has commented on this page.
 Of course, it could be an impostor or a fraud, but since he's a bit more closely tied to his fanbase than other writer-directors, it's more likely than, say, Michael Bay complimenting his fanclub.